AVIVA

 USA/France English language

-Awards Audience Award - Philosophical FF 2021, Outstanding Achievement in Dance Film - Award Choreoscope FF 2020
+Awards Audience Award - Philosophical FF 2021, Outstanding Dance Film - Award Choreoscope FF 2020

-Festivals Roze Filmdagen FF 2022, Philosophical FF 2021, Molodist FF, Haifa FF, Choreoscope FF, Transatlantyk FF, Dansdagen FF, Fantaspoa FF, WP - SXSW FF 2020
+Festivals Fantaspoa 2024, Roze Filmdagen FF 2022, Philosophical FF 2021, Molodist FF, Haifa FF, Choreoscope FF, Transatlantyk FF, Dansdagen FF, Fantaspoa FF, WP - SXSW FF 2020

 Aviva is a young Parisian who develops a romance with Eden, a New Yorker.
 They fall in love, move in and their lives are not without struggle — for inside both young lovers exist warring factions of masculine and feminine energies battling for primacy inside and out of the bodies that contain them.